 My question would be: “Have you really tried everything?”

 I speak with parents all the time who haven’t done things because they don’t know about them.
-In my Autism Recovery Telesummits, I try to cover a lots of helpful modalities that get to the root of the autism symptoms.
+In my Autism Recovery Telesummits, I try to cover a lot of helpful modalities that get to the root of autism symptoms.
 That being said, I would start with a food journal.
 Note what your child eats when and how they feel after.
 It may be surprising to see that the awesome diet you were following got off track slowly over time.
 Or that the supplements your child is supposed to be taking are being missed – or worse, not what they should be taking any longer.
-I would work with a professional who has a very holistic view, who can consider the food, body biochemistry, detoxification, gut healing, immune system remodeling, neurological repair, the emotional/trauma components that may keep the body locked into a certain way of behaving.
+I would work with a professional who has a very holistic view, who can consider the food, body biochemistry, detoxification, gut healing, immune system remodeling, neurological repair, and the emotional/trauma components that may keep the body locked into a certain way of behaving.
 Or have a team of people who can look at these.
 I would look for the hole in your child’s care.

 — Luminara Serdar, BS, MBA, NMT

 These are seven different medical areas.
 The first thing is to make sure you've had all of them tested and/or all of them treated; A lot of people haven't had all of them tested fully.
-Obviously you'll need a doctor who's had a lot of experience.
+Obviously, you'll need a doctor who's had a lot of experience.
 A doctor who communicates with you well and you feel comfortable with their treatment plan and protocol; that it's been designed just for your child not just a bunch of boxes that they've checked.
 I think when I have a parent where we're really struggling we have to isolate what we are struggling with.”

 — Dr. Jared Skowron, Wallingford, Connecticut, USA

 “This is my average patient, so most people who have come to me have probably been to five if not 20 or 25 doctors and they're tired.
 You know it's a long haul and not every child is the same and I think that's the frustrating piece.
 So where do you start?
 You go back to basics… maybe you go off all this stuff (past recommended supplements) and you start over again and you ask: is my child pooping or do they have diarrhea or gas or bloating?
 How's their appetite?
 Are they actually eating regularly?
-Are we doing all these carbohydrates, you know what's going on there.
+Are we doing all these carbohydrates, you know what's going on there?

-Usually it starts by going back to good health and looking at mitochondrial support and methylation support.
+Usually, it starts by going back to good health and looking at mitochondrial support and methylation support.
 Does your child have enough energy actually to support all these things you're trying to do?
 Can your child eliminate, are there urinary issues, are there digestive issues?
 Maybe we do a little bit of detox and drainage support whether that's homeopathy or a little bit of herbal support.
 Then, really look at that gut health… start working on those good bacteria; I think that's the thing that gets so damaged.
 My most complicated kids have the most simple treatment in regards to treating the gut.”

 — Dr. Amy Derksen, Seattle, Washington, USA

-Purchase your full length copy of the Autism Recovery Summit Doctor’s Panel video.
+Purchase your full-length copy of the Autism Recovery Summit Doctor’s Panel video.
 We understand how much valuable education lies within our Autism Recovery Doctor's Panel and want to ensure you can have access to all of it, whenever you need it.

 Full Access for $19.97